Long-dated euro area yields set to end the week in middle of range

 Some analysts said markets wouldn't be surprised if the ECB paused its tightening in September and hiked rates again at the following policy meeting.

-Italy's 10-year government bond yield IT10YT=RR, the benchmark for the euro area's periphery, fell 1.5 bps to 4.09%, with the spread between Italian and German 10-year yields DE10YT=RR tightening to 163 bps.
+Italy's 10-year government bond yield IT10YT=RR, the benchmark for the euro area's periphery, fell 3 bps to 4.08%.

+The spread between Italian and German 10-year yields DE10YT=RR tightening to 162.5 bps.

 ((stefano.rebaudo@thomsonreuters.com;))